 "A Living Nightmare" Film - Project Commissioned by BUAV/Cruelty Free International

 Tracks produced two short films – edited from hundred of hours of footage from a BUAV/Cruelty Free International investigation revealing the shocking truth about what happens to monkeys in European laboratories.
-The film has been well received by politicians and the media as well as having over a quarter of a million people youtube hits – making it our most successful film made for the web.
+The film has been well received by politicians and the media as well as having over a quarter of a million people youtube hits – making it one of our most successful films made for the web.
 To watch the film please click here.

 Follow the Money – An expose into how European taxpayers’ money is been used by European Bank for Reconstruction and Development (EBRD) to fund activities that are detrimental to the environment, animal welfare and sustainable agriculture.
 Project Commissioned by CIWF.

 Tracks approached CIWF with a campaign proposal/strategy entitled “Follow the Money’ – a series of investigations looking into how taxpayers money from around the world was being channeled into public owned banks and then used to fund big agribusiness projects that are detrimental to the environment.
 The first expose called “Banking on Brutality” focused on ERBD funding in Turkey.
 We wanted to know more about the effect that their investments were having on farm animals, on communities and on the countryside.
 On EBRD-funded intensive farms and slaughterhouses in Turkey, we documented evidence of brutal animal handling and horrendous environmental damage.
 For more information about the Follow the Money campaign please click here.

 "Kill the Cull - Not the Badgers" film.
 Project commissioned by Humane Society International.